 So you want to become a teacher aide!

-- Teacher aide jobs are in high demand, as the hours and holidays are very attractive
+- Teacher aide jobs are in high demand, staff turnover is low, and the hours and holidays are attractive

-- Weekly earnings are significantly below the national average, and about half of the workforce are employed part-time
+- Weekly earnings are lower than the national average, and about half of the workforce are employed part-time

 - Currently you do not require a qualification to become a teacher aide, which means it is possible to gain employment before starting any studies, however most employers prefer that you have an Education Support qualification

 - Volunteering is a great way to get your foot in the door in a competitive job market!

 Did you know that Teacher Aides are known by a range of titles throughout Australia, including:

 - Education Assistant

 - Education Support Officer